thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 └── ...
 ```

-I like tracking the progress of my scripts (especially the training/fine-tuning) using the command line below on the output log files (live updates with `-f`).
+I like tracking the progress of my scripts (especially the training/fine-tuning) using the command line below on the output log files in the folder you specified with the `-o` flag in your .sh script (live updates with `-f`).
 ```bash
 tail -f  /home/ID/storage/STORAGESPACE_NAME/LOGS_FOLDER/prepare_data.oPROCESSID
 ```